The common denominator among all of Interfaith’s volunteers is their commitment to serve our neighbors in need.

 Thrift Shop job descriptions and responsibilities:

 Morning Shop inventory shift (10am – noon):

-A crew of 3 volunteers will organize the shop, moving inventory from the sorting room to be put on the racks and shelves in order to get the shop ready for opening at 12:30.
+A crew of 2-3 volunteers will organize the shop, moving inventory from the sorting room to be put on the racks and shelves in order to get the shop ready for opening at 12:30.
 This crew will also be accepting incoming shop donations and helping to sort and organize as needed.
-Heavy lifting is required.
+Heavy lifting and ability to go up and down stairs are required.

 Afternoon Shop shift (12:15pm – 3:30pm):A crew of 2-3 volunteers will staff the shop.
 One volunteer will assume the role of cashier, processing sale transactions with our customers.
 One volunteer will oversee the checkout line, clean up after customers, be back-up to the cashier and help with accepting and sorting donations as needed.